Mojo-Numerics-and-Algorithms-group/MojoSci/README.md

 ## Random number generators

 I ported some of the xo(ro)shiro family of random number generators to Mojo.
 I use these in my research (especially Xoshiro256pp) as they are fast and have good statistical properties.
 You can read about these generators [here](https://prng.di.unimi.it/).
+I tested the output of the Mojo versions against the C-code provided on that site.

 Here is the output from running the bench script.